netj/3x/docs/tutorial/README.md

 #### 3.6.
 Trace Failures

-If your program does not finish with clean (zero) exit status, or any error occurs, their states become `FAILED`.
+If your program does not finish with clean (zero) exit status for a run, or any error occurs, its state becomes `FAILED`.
 For example, if you forget to plug the `.py` files into the `program/` directory, all runs fail as shown in the following screenshot.
 Additionally, if you stop the execution, runs can be marked as `ABORTED`.